Moms Mabley: Legacy

 In 1983 and 1984, Whoopi Goldberg "first came to national prominence with her one-woman show" in which she portrayed Mabley, Moms, first performed in Berkeley, California, and then at the Victoria Theatre in San Francisco; the Oakland Museum of California preserves a poster advertising the show.
 Mabley was the subject of Whoopi Goldberg Presents Moms Mabley, a documentary film that first aired on HBO on November 18, 2013.
 The documentary was nominated for two Creative Arts Emmy Awards at the 66th ceremony held on August 16, 2014, at the Nokia Theatre in Downtown Los Angeles: Outstanding Documentary or Nonfiction Special and Outstanding Narrator for Whoopi Goldberg.
 In 2015, she was named by Equality Forum as one of their 31 Icons of the 2015 LGBT History Month.

-Mabley was the inspiration for the character of Grandma Klump in the 1996 movie The Nutty Professor.

 Mabley was featured during the "HerStory" video tribute to notable women on U2's tour in 2017 for the 30th anniversary of The Joshua Tree during a performance of "Ultraviolet (Light My Way)" from the band's 1991 album Achtung Baby.

 Mabley, portrayed by Wanda Sykes, appears in the final episode of the third season of The Marvelous Mrs. Maisel, performing a full stand-up routine on the Apollo Theater stage.

 The street in Brevard where Mabley grew up was named for her in 1997 for her 100th birthday, but changed back due to complaints.
 In 2023, a North Carolina historical marker honored her.